 2b.
 After making the final bend leave an overlap of approximately 1"

 3b.
 The 1" overlaps can be bent along the height and length side and secured by hog rings or plastic ties

-Firmly attach a rectangular CPBRD to every entrance or funnel in the lower crab pot chamber.
-Secure the CPBRD with hog rings or by bending or crimping the crab trap wire around the CPBRD.
+Firmly attach a rectangular Crab Pot Turtle Reduction Device to every entrance or funnel in the lower crab pot chamber.
+Secure them with hog rings or by bending or crimping the crab trap wire around each.
 (See Figure #3)